Skip to contents

 Add a graphical element into a sheet of an xlsx workbook.
 This is a generic function dispatching on value.
 Supported inputs include:

-• external_img(): an image file (PNG, JPEG, GIF, ...) copied into xl/media/ and placed via an absolute anchor.
-Position and size are inch-based (left, top, width, height).
+• external_img(): an image file (PNG, JPEG, GIF, ...) copied into the workbook and placed on the sheet.

 • gg: a ggplot object rendered to PNG via ragg::agg_png() and embedded via the external_img path.
 Extra arguments: res (default 300 ppi), alt_text (auto-detected via ggplot2::get_alt_text() when empty), scale (same semantics as ggplot2::ggsave()).